Chrisb003/Network-Testing-Tools/README.md

 Currently the scripts are hosted seperately to this app to reduce the number of extra files downloaded.
 They can be found here - https://github.com/Chrisb003/Network-Testing-Tools-Install-Scripts.
 These scripts completely automate environment setup, GitHub syncing, background execution, and uninstallation. *Note: You can run these scripts again at any time to cleanly uninstall the application and remove background services.*

 ### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/windows11/windows11-original.svg" width="20" alt="Windows" /> Windows Automated Setup
 The `Windows-Installer.ps1` script requests Administrator privileges, downloads and installs Python 3.14 natively if missing, and syncs project files.
-It downloads and prompts the user to install Npcap directly from the official website, automatically unlocks folder permissions, and creates Desktop/Start Menu shortcuts **with an option to bypass UAC prompts via Scheduled Tasks for seamless, passwordless launching.**
+It downloads and prompts the user to install Npcap directly from the official website, automatically unlocks folder permissions, and creates Desktop/Start Menu shortcuts **with an option to bypass UAC prompts via Scheduled Tasks for seamless, passwordless launching.** even if you selected the 'Invisible Background Process' option, a black terminal window will briefly flash for a split-second when clicking the shortcut.
+This is perfectly normal—it is just the Windows Task Scheduler handing the process off to the invisible background environment!*

 Open **PowerShell** and paste the following command to begin:
 ```powershell